pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/07-correlation.md

 However, there are other correlation techniques as well e.g. trace exemplars.

 In this chapter we are going to look at:
-* how to collect Kubernetes resource attributes
+* collecting Kubernetes resource attributes
-* Exemplars
+* exemplars
-* Baggage
+* baggage

 ## Collecting Kubernetes resource attributes